instred/instred/README.md

 <br />

 Hi, I'm Jakub, a Python developer and AI Enthusiast.
 Apart from that I love getting involved in Problem Solving, mostly on LeetCode.
-Learning is the KEY ❤✌

 **Talking about Personal Stuffs:**

 - 🔭 I’m currently Intern at Kyndyl.
-- 👯 Part of Developer Community.
-- 💬 Ask me about anything, would love to answer them.✌
 - 📫 How to reach me: Just drop a message on LinkedIn
 - 🧑‍🍳 In my free time, a cooking enhustiast.